Gomsur/Hangman/README.md

 - Line 271 have the same bug as mentioned above and needs a space after to be shown correctly.

-- Invalid escape sequence, this error is due to my logos and cant be fixed.
+- Invalid escape sequence, these are more warnings from the python validation, complaining about anonomouys backlash in string, which can not be resolved on fixed without breaking the logo.

 ## Technologies
 ### Languages